cybersader/grad-school-projects/Honey Accounts in Windows AD/Project Workspace/1 - Azure AD Sys Admin.md

 -   Azure AD Domain Services is part of Azure AD.
 This does exist under the tenant but it is a separate resource.
 -   Azure AD is not AD domain services — any org that thinks it can just use Azure AD services, especially if that org has a legacy NT domain is incorrect.
 -   Azure AD Domain Services is close to traditional Active Directory Domain Services, but it is not exactly the same, there are limitations as has been touched on in this article.
-See [Frequently asked questions (FAQs) about Azure Active Directory (AD) Domain Services](https://docs.microsoft.com/en-us/azure/active-directory-domain-services/faqs) for additional details.
+See [[FAQs) about Azure Active Directory (AD) Domain Services](FAQs)%20about%20Azure%20Active%20Directory%20(AD)%20Domain%20Services](https://docs.microsoft.com/en-us/azure/active-directory-domain-services/faqs) for additional details.

 ### Assuming that “in the cloud” means highly available.